OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 ---
 Sidebar_position: 2
 title: Installation
-description: The OpenBB Terminal can be directly installed on your computer via our installation programs.
-Within this section, you are guided through the installation process and how to launch the program.
-If you struggle with the installation process, please don’t hesitate to reach us on Discord or visit our contact page.
+description: The OpenBB Terminal can be directly installed on a Mac or Windows machine with the installer packages linked in the tabs below.
+While no installer package for Linux is currently available, it can be installed from the command line in a virtual Python environment.
+Having trouble?
+Reach us on [Discord](https://openbb.co/discord) or visit our [contact page](https://openbb.co/contact).
 keywords:
   [
     installation,